hhealing123/Express.js-Challenge-Note-Taker/README.md

 Type `npm init` in the terminal to get `package.json`.

-Type `npm install` in the terminal to install this project.
+Type `npm install express` in the terminal to install dependencies for the project.

 ## Table of Contents
 * [Description](#description)